 At its core, a sponsor tracker does three things in sequence:

 - Capture: It ingests content across every relevant channel.
 Broadcast footage, social clips, OTT streams, live chat, print coverage.
-All of it, in real time or near-real time.
+All of it, as it happens or shortly after.

 - Detect: Using computer vision and AI, it identifies brand exposures within that content.
 Logos, audio mentions, text references.
 The capable platforms cover all three: what's visible, what's heard, and what's written.

 - Report: Exposure data is converted into structured metrics: screen time, media value, audience reach, engagement, and demographic breakdown.
-What was once anecdotal becomes quantifiable.
+Estimates that used to be anecdotal become numbers you can stand behind.

 The process runs automatically, consistently, and at a scale no human review team could sustain manually.